Types of Therapy

 You will not be partially or completely under the command of the hypnotist.
 You are in control of yourself, and cannot be made to do anything that is against your will.

-Mindfulness is an approach used today in psychotherapy to reduce stress, manage pain and suffering, and enhance productivity and quality of life.
+Another approach I learned and I use in my office is Mindfulness.
+This approach use today in psychotherapy to reduce stress, manage pain and suffering, and enhance productivity and quality of life.

-As Dr. Jon Kabat-Zinn, the founder of the Mindfulness Based- Stress Reduction (MBSR) program, wrote: “Mindfulness means paying attention in a particular way; in the present moment; and non-judgmentally”.
+As Dr. Jon Kabat-Zinn, the founder of the Mindfulness Based- Stress Reduction (MBSR) program, wrote: “Mindfulness means paying attention on purpose in a particular way; in the present moment; and non-judgmentally”.

 Mindfulness is a way of learning to take charge of whatever is happening in your life, that no one else can do for you.
 It helps you learn how to use your inner abilities to respond more effectively to stress, pain, and illness.
 You practice mindfulness by concentrating on the present moment, rather than worrying about the past or future.